-110.6 (10) Beanstack Alignment The student is expected to: Media specialists/teachers can: (A) explain the author's purpose and message within a text. assign Short Stacks nonfiction articles or Beanstack's curated ebook challenge collections to instruct students to explain the author's purpose and message. customize challenge activities to assess students' abilities to explain the author's purpose and message within a text.
-(B) explain how the use of text structure contributes to the author's purpose. assign Short Stacks nonfiction articles or Beanstack's curated ebook challenge collections to ask students to explain how the use of text structure contributes to the author's purpose. customize challenge activities to assess students' abilities to explain how the use of text structure contributes to the author's purpose.
-(C) analyze the author's use of print and graphic features to achieve specific assign Short Stacks nonfiction articles or Beanstack's curated ebook challenge collections to instruct students to analyze the author's use of print and graphic purposes. features to achieve specific purposes. • customize challenge activities to include questions about the author's use of print and graphic features to achieve specific purposes.
-(D) describe how the author's use of imagery, literal and figurative language such as simile and metaphor, and sound devices such as alliteration and assonance achieves specific purposes. assign Short Stacks nonfiction articles or Beanstack's curated ebook challenge collections to require students to describe how the author's use of imagery, literal and figurative language, and sound devices achieves specific purposes. instruct students to utilize the highlight feature to highlight examples of imagery, literal and figurative language, and sound devices; and to utilize the annotate feature to explain how the author's use of these devices achieves specific purposes in Short Stacks nonfiction articles. customize challenge activities to require students to describe how the author's use of imagery, literal and figurative language, and sound devices achieves specific purposes.
+110.7 (10) Beanstack Alignment The student is expected to: Media specialists/teachers can: (A) explain the author's purpose and message within a text. assign Short Stacks nonfiction articles or Beanstack's curated ebook challenge collections to instruct students to explain the author's purpose and message. customize challenge activities to assess students' abilities to explain the author's purpose and message within a text.
+(B) analyze how the use of text structure contributes to the author's purpose. assign Short Stacks nonfiction articles or Beanstack's curated ebook challenge collections to ask students to analyze how the use of text structure contributes to the author's purpose. customize challenge activities to assess students' abilities to analyze how the use of text structure contributes to the author's purpose.
+(C) analyze the author's use of print and assign Short Stacks nonfiction articles or Beanstack's curated ebook challenge graphic features to achieve specific purposes. collections to instruct students to analyze the author's use of print and graphic features to achieve specific purposes. customize challenge activities to include questions about the author's use of print and graphic features to achieve specific purposes.
+(D) describe how the author's use of imagery, literal and figurative language such as simile and metaphor, and sound devices achieve specific purposes. assign Short Stacks nonfiction articles or Beanstack's curated ebook challenge collections to require students to describe how the author's use of imagery, literal and figurative language, and sound devices achieve specific purposes. instruct students to utilize the highlight feature to highlight examples of imagery, literal and figurative language, and sound devices; and to utilize the annotate feature to explain how the author's use of these devices achieves specific purposes in Short Stacks nonfiction articles. customize challenge activities to require students to describe how the author's use of imagery, literal and figurative language, and sound devices achieve specific purposes.
 (E) identify and understand the use of literary devices, including first- or third-person point of view. assign Short Stacks nonfiction articles or Beanstack's curated ebook challenge collections to require students to identify and understand the use of literary devices, including first- or third-person point of view. customize challenge activities to assess students' abilities to identify and understand the use of literary devices, including first- or third-person point of view.
-(F) discuss how the author's use of language contributes to voice. assign Short Stacks nonfiction articles or Beanstack's curated ebook challenge collections to require students to discuss how the author's use of language contributes to voice, as a whole class or in small groups. customize challenge activities to include discussions about how the author's use of language contributes to voice.
-(G) identify and explain the use of anecdotes. assign Short Stacks nonfiction articles or Beanstack's curated ebook challenge collections to instruct students to identify and explain the use of anecdotes.

-customize challenge activities to assess students' abilities to identify and explain the use of anecdotes.
+(F) examine how the author's use of language contributes to voice. assign Short Stacks nonfiction articles or Beanstack's curated ebook challenge collections to require students to examine how the author's use of language contributes to voice, as a whole class or in small groups. customize challenge activities to assess students' abilities to examine how the author's use of language contributes to voice.
+(G) explain the purpose of hyperbole, assign Short Stacks nonfiction articles or Beanstack's curated ebook challenge stereotyping, and anecdote. collections to instruct students to explain the purpose of hyperbole, stereotyping, and anecdote. customize challenge activities to assess students' abilities to explain the purpose of hyperbole, stereotyping, and anecdote. ----------------------------- --